ItaloRFeitosa/stock-quotation-service/README.md

 - About the architecture of the service, it could be simpler, but I decided to implement an architecture based on some concepts of Clean Architecture and Hexagonal Architecture to show my knowledge about software architecture.
 With that, I got a decoupled, feature-oriented, framework-agnostic and more testable application.
 - The `/stock/stats`  has a limit query param to bring not only top 5, but any top list.
 Ex: `/stock/stats?limit=10` will bring the top 10.
 - The API Service is lacking unit tests, but the integration tests on the routes gave good coverage.
+- I didn't have time to add the password reset feature, but I would use some background job tool like [bull](https://github.com/OptimalBits/bull) and integrate the service with some email provider like Mailgun or Sendgrid.

 ## Stock Service